near/NEPs/specs/Standards/NonFungibleToken/Event.md

 ## Interface

 Many apps may use different mechanisms to perform their batching requirements.
-This interface standardises this process by capturing events of these activities through logs.
+This interface standardizes this process by capturing events of these activities through logs.

 ```ts